linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/FEAR OF FIRE SALES, ILLIQUIDITY SEEKING, AND CREDIT FREEZES.md

 ---
-parent_directory:
-title: QUARTERLY JOURNAL
-tags:
-aliases:
+title: Fear of Fire Sales, Illiquidity Seeking, and Credit Freezes
-parent_folder: Class 7-CP, Repo, and the Crisis
+parent_directory: Class 7-CP, Repo, and the Crisis
-subfolder:
-key_concepts:
+formatted: 2025-12-21 05:00:00 AM
+formatter_model: claude-haiku-4-5-20251001
+primary_tags:
+  - fire sales
+  - illiquidity seeking
+  - credit freezes
+  - financial crisis
+secondary_tags:
+  - asset pricing
+  - liquidity risk
+  - bank runs
+  - market microstructure
+  - diamond rajan model
 cssclasses: academia
-linter-yaml-title-alias: QUARTERLY JOURNAL
 ---

 THE

-# QUARTERLY JOURNAL

-# OF ECONOMICS

-Vol. CXXVI

-May 2011
+# Fear of Fire Sales, Illiquidity Seeking, and Credit Freezes

+## Authors
+Douglas W. Diamond and Raghuram G. Rajan

-Issue 2
+*Quarterly Journal of Economics, Vol. CXXVI, May 2011, Issue 2

-# FEAR OF FIRE SALES, ILLIQUIDITY SEEKING, AND CREDIT FREEZES*

-# DOUGLAS W. DIAMOND AND RAGHURAM G. RAJAN

 Is there any need to clean up a banking system by closing some banks and forcing others to sell assets if the risk of a crisis becomes high?
 Impaired banks that may be forced to sell illiquid assets in the future have private incentives to hold, rather than sell, those assets Anticipating a potential fire sale, liquid buyers expect high returns, reducing their incentive to lend.
 Privately optimal trading decisions therefore lead to a worse fire sale and a larger drop in lending than is necessary.
 We discuss alternative ways of cleaning up the system and the associated costs and benefits.
 JEL Codes: G21, G01, G028.

-# I. INTRODUCTION
+## I. Introduction

 A financial crisis, especially one that embeds fears of a potential future liquidity shock, in which highly leveraged financial institutions will be forced to sell illiquid assets at fire sale prices, can lead to a variety of seemingly perverse behaviors, including a halt in the sale of illiquid assets by potentially impaired institutions, an increased concentration of these institutions in assets exposed to liquidity risk, an increase in their short-term leverage, and a reduction in lending by healthy financial institutions.
-Indeed, owners of the highly leveraged institutions could hold on to
+Indeed, owners of the highly leveraged institutions could hold on to illiquid assets, causing such institutions to fail conditional on the liquidity shock, even when early sales could prevent them failing.

 *Both authors are from the University of Chicago's Booth School of Business.
 We thank the Center for Research in Security Prices and the National Science Foundation for research support.
 Rajan thanks the Initiative on Global Markets and the Stigler Center for research support.
 We thank anonymous referees, Viral Acharya, Franklin Allen, Denis Gromb, Larry Katz (the editor), Amit Seru, Jeremy Stein, and Robert Vishny for helpful discussions, as well as participants in seminars at the Federal Reserve Banks of Richmond and New York, Harvard University, Northwestern University, MIT, Princeton University, the University of Chicago, the University of Minnesota, and Washington University for useful comments.

 © The Author(s) 2011.
 Published by Oxford University Press on behalf of the President and Fellows of Harvard College.
 All rights reserved.
 For Permissions, please email: journals.permissions@oup.com.

 The Quarterly Journal of Economics (2011) 126, 557-591. doi:10.1093/qje/qjr012.

-illiquid assets, causing such institutions to fail conditional on the liquidity shock, even when early sales could prevent them failing.
 We argue that interventions may be helpful in avoiding the worst consequences of the financial crisis as well as in increasing the level of lending and discuss the costs and benefits of alternative methods.

 Let us start with a quick description of our model.
 Let a set of financial institutions with substantial short-term liabilities (henceforth called "banks") have a significant quantity of assets that have a limited set of potential buyers.
 One example of such an asset is a mortgage-backed security that in an environment where some mortgages have defaulted, can be valued accurately only by some specialized firms.
 Furthermore, let us assume that with some probability, the banks will need to realize cash quickly in the future.
 Such a need for liquidity might stem from unusual demands of the banks' customers, who draw on committed lines of credit or on their demandable deposits.
 It might also stem from panic, as depositors and customers, fearing a bank could fail, pull their deposits and accounts from the bank.
 Regardless of where the demand for liquidity comes from, it would force banks to sell assets quickly or, equivalently, raise money.
 Given that the potential buyers for the banks' assets have limited resources, the assets would have to be sold at fire sale prices (Shleifer and Vishny 1992; Allen and Gale 1994).